nidal23/nidal23/README.md

 ### Hi there 👋,
  - 🙋‍♂️ I'm Nidal,
  - 👨‍💻 I develop smart contracts,
- - 🚀 growth hack enthusiast,
+ - 🚀 I'm a growth hack enthusiast,
- - 📕	love to read,
+ - 📕	and i love to read,
  - 📫 How to reach me: nidalmo23@gmail.com

 <!--